nameEqualsJared/CaptureDevelopment/README.md

 Lastly, `contact.html`, `export.html`, and `export.js` are all just in there to make the Export All Snips and Contact buttons on the Main UI work (they just open those pages).

-As a hopefully helpful final picture, here is a diagram of the three main classes the extension uses to work:
+As a hopefully helpful final picture, here is a diagram of the three main classes mentioned above:

 ![Diagram of three main classes in Capture codebase](https://i.imgur.com/WnFcir5.png)